 As you age, you may notice it is more difficult to keep on top of oral hygiene.
 Perhaps arthritis or limited mobility, makes tooth brushing painful.
 Or you find you can’t stand at the bathroom sink very long.

-You may need to modify your brushing and flossing techniques; or try using an electric toothbrush.
+You may need to modify your brushing and flossing techniques or try using an electric toothbrush.
 If standing and mobility is an issue you don’t have to be near a sink to brush/floss.
-All you need is a basin or bowl, to discharge your excess toothpaste, and a cup of fresh water to rinse.
+All you need is a basin or bowl, to discharge your excess toothpaste, and a cup of freshwater to rinse.

 Caring for your teeth and gums is a life long routine.
-You are never too old to have healthy teeth, and you are never to old to stop seeing your dentist.
+You are never too old to have healthy teeth, and you are never too old to stop seeing your dentist.
 Feel free to give us a call or ask at your next visit on ways to keep your teeth healthy at every age.